qubitdigital/qubit-sdk-ios/README.md

 Here *XXXXX* is your Qubit Tracking ID, which is a unique string representing your account, and will have already been provided to you.
 If you haven’t received a tracking ID, or don’t know what yours is, please contact us.
 Objective-C requires *QubitSDK/QubitSDK.h* to be declared as an import within the file.
-Swift requres QubitSDK to be declared as an import within the file.
+Swift requires QubitSDK to be declared as an import within the file.

 # Sending Events